-Green makes us go.
+Green means go!
 It is the color of currency and commerce.
-It is bright and brings us luck in a shamrock or a sense of calm sailing a vast sea.
+It is bright as spring and brings us luck in a shamrock.
+It brings a sense of calm sailing a vast green sea.

 Futurists attach a green halo to advocates of environmental awareness and sustainable earth-friendly practices.
-Green tea is newly sprouted grass, budding leaves supporting a habitat full of life that sustains life.
+Green tea is newly sprouted grass, budding leaves supporting a habitat brimming with life.

 The leaves of the tea plant contain more than 600 interactive chemical compounds.
 These are largely preserved during green tea processing, delivering the highest concentration of polyphenols over which EGCG rules as the benevolent king.
 Tea is composed of 20-45% polyphenols by weight, of which 60-80% are catechins a class of antioxidants (EGCG) that help prevent cell damage.

-Studies demonstrate green tea improves brain function and physical performance.
+Studies demonstrate that green tea improves brain function and physical performance.

-The reasoned and well-researched WebMD site cautions that “no one food with protect your from disease” but green tea improves blood flow and lowers cholesterol, eases high blood pressure and improves memory.
+The reasoned and well-researched WebMD site cautions that “no one food will protect you from disease” but green tea improves blood flow and lowers cholesterol, eases high blood pressure and improves memory.

 Green is not for everyone.

-Green tea accounts for one-third of total global production, compared with less than a quarter a decade ago.
+But green tea now accounts for one-third of total global production, compared with less than a quarter a decade ago.
 It is the dominate style in Asia with distinct methods of processing embraced by China (which pan fires its green tea) and Japan (which prefers to end the lives of leaf-decaying bacteria with steam).
-In the West green tea is often paired with florals (Jasmine green tea is the world’s No. 1 selling green tea).
-Fruits like Kiwi balance the distinctive grassy taste.
-Matcha is simply finely powdered dried green tea leaves.
+In the West green tea is often paired with floral flavors (Jasmine green tea is the world’s No. 1 selling flavored green tea).
+Fruits like Kiwi balance the distinctive grassy taste of Japanese steamed green tea and Matcha is simply finely powdered dried green tea leaves.

 Keep the Steep Short and Sweet